Are you planting pumpkin seeds, or buying plants? It might be easier to get plants, but it’s more expensive, and planting seeds is more fun 😉

 Use a sterile potting mix: you can buy it from a garden center, or make your own.
 Planting pumpkin seeds in biodegradable pots means that you can plant them straight out without damaging the roots of the seedling since these post will gradually break down into the soil.

 Otherwise, you can use yogurt or cream pots.
+This is great if you have kids that want to help with planting and growing.

 What is the optimum germinating temperature for pumpkin seeds?